-Jan Wimpfheimer is an American and Israeli citizen.
-He is a lawyer living in Bet Shemesh, Israel who took approximately 20 million dollars from close to 70 investors who live in the UK, Switzerland, America, and Israel.
-In order to convince them to part with their money, Wimpfheimer offered a fantastic 24% return to some and to others he offered his personal guarantees on their principal.
-He continues to try to raise money for 'investments.'
+In order to convince these people to part with their money, Wimpfheimer offered a fantastic 24% return to some and he offered his personal guarantees on their principal to others.
+He continues, according to reports, to try to solicit funds for his other 'investments.'

 Nota Bene